polettif/proporz/README.md

 ## Biproportional apportionment examples

 [finland-comparison.md](https://github.com/polettif/proporz/blob/master/finland-comparison.md)
-contains a simple anaylsis on how different election methods impact seat distributions for the 2019 Finnish parliamentary election.
+contains a simple analysis on how different election methods impact seat distributions for the 2019 Finnish parliamentary election.

 The package provides the `zug2018` data set with election data for the canton of